h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If you have 1 hour to evaluate 1000 features, how many can you assess?
 5. Design an efficient selection strategy
 6. If feature evaluation time follows a power law distribution where the $i$-th feature takes $t_i = 0.1 \times i^{0.8}$ seconds, calculate the total time to evaluate the first 100, 500, and 1000 features.
 If you have exactly 1 hour, how many features can you evaluate?
 Show your calculations using the sum of the power series.
+7. Design a parallel feature evaluation strategy
+8. If you can only evaluate 10% of features, which ones would you prioritize?
+9. How do you estimate the quality of unevaluated features?
+10. Compare different sampling strategies for feature evaluation

 For a detailed explanation of this question, see [Question 21: Resource Constraints](L8_2_21_explanation.md).